Subscribe To This Site

 A green home can certainly save on both carbon emissions and financial costs.
 This page details some easy ways to make a more energy efficient home.

 One way we can reduce our home's carbon footprint is to simply use less fuel and run a slightly cooler house.
 We can also hang onto the heat we do use for longer.
-And of course we can learn how to save electricity by using LEDs and CFLs.
+And of course we can save electricity by using LEDs and CFLs.

 Read on for details of how to achieve energy savings without compromising your lifestyle or comfort levels.